 Lea K. Tawd Artist Coloring Pages: Portland painter Lea K. Tawd has thrown together a small database of printable coloring pages with original works by local artists.
 Download the sheets directly from Tawd's site, and head to each artist's Instagram directly to check out their catalogue.

-Portland Art Museum Virtual Walkthrough: PAM has a pretty robust YouTube channel, and a few days ago, they uploaded a virtual walkthrough of their Mt.
+Portland Art Museum Virtual Walkthrough: PAM has a pretty robust YouTube channel, and most recently, they uploaded a virtual walkthrough of their Mt.
 St. Helens exhibit, Volcano!, which was scheduled to run through mid-May (in line with the eruption's 40th anniversary).
 It's well worth a look, as is the NW Film Center Vimeo channel, which includes several short films that were scheduled to screen at PIFF this year.

-Portland Indie Game Squad Game Making Challenge: Starting April 3, the folks at the Portland Indie Game Squad will celebrate their 9-year anniversary by hosting a remote three-week game-making challenge.
-People of all experience levels will collaborate to build games online, and PIGSquad will host a wrap stream of everyone's titles.
-More details to come.
+Portland Indie Game Squad Game Making Challenge: Starting April 3, the folks at the Portland Indie Game Squad began celebrating their 9-year anniversary by hosting a remote three-week game-making challenge.
+People of all experience levels are collaborating to build games online, and PIGSquad will host a wrap stream of everyone's titles.

 The Portland Music Stream: The Alberta Rose Theatre is solving the “you can’t come to us” dilemma by coming to you with a series of live-streamed concerts by some kick-ass local musicians, from Sávila to Tony Furtado to Lenore to LaRhonda Steele.
 For the bargain price of $100, you get a subscription unlocking 20 concerts, all performed in the empty theater.
 Ten percent of the proceeds will go to the Jeremy Wilson Foundation, a musicians’ health care non-profit.